opencitations/cec/extractor/README.md

 ## License

 Distributed under the ISC License.
-See [LICENCE](https://github.com/opencitations/cec/blob/main/LICENCE)for more information.
+See [LICENCE](https://github.com/opencitations/cec/blob/main/LICENCE) for more information.